elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 **This repository is used to rehearse:**

-1. The deployment of an AWS EC2 instance.
+1. Standing up an AWS EC2 instance.
 2. Installing a Jenkins service on the EC2 instance.
 3. Checking out the Flask application from this repository to test and build through the Jenkins service.
-4. Deploying the bundle produces by the Jenkins build as an Elastic Beanstalk Application.
+4. Deploying the application bundle produced by the Jenkins build as an Elastic Beanstalk Application.

 ![Jenkins-Elasticbeanstalk-Diagram](https://github.com/elmorenox/Deploy_Jenkins_Server-EBS_Application/blob/main/Jenkins-Elasticbeanstalk-Diagram.png)